-(3) Fail to design and construct covered multifamily dwellings available for first occupancy after March 13, 1991, so that:
+- (3) Fail to design and construct covered multifamily dwellings available for first occupancy after March 13, 1991, so that: - a.

-a.
 The dwellings have at least one building entrance on an accessible route, unless it is impractical to do so because of terrain or unusual site characteristics; or b.
 With respect to dwellings with a building entrance on an accessible route: 1.
-The public and common use portions are readily accessible to and usable by handicapped persons;

-2. There is an accessible route into and through all dwellings and units; 3.
+The public and common use portions are readily accessible to and usable by handicapped persons; - 2.
+There is an accessible route into and through all dwellings and units; 3.
 All doors designed to allow passage into, within, and through these dwellings and individual units are wide enough for wheelchairs; 4.
 Light switches, electrical switches, electrical outlets, thermostats, and other environmental controls are in accessible locations; 5.
 Bathroom walls are reinforced to allow later installation of grab bars; and 6.
-Kitchens and bathrooms have space for an individual in a wheelchair to maneuver.

-(g) It is an unlawful discriminatory housing practice to discriminate in land-use decisions or in the permitting of development based on race, color, religion, sex, national origin, handicapping condition, familial status, or, except as otherwise provided by law, the fact that a development or proposed development contains affordable housing units for families or individuals with incomes below eighty percent (80%) of area median income.
-It is not a violation of this Chapter if land-use decisions or permitting of development is based on considerations of limiting high concentrations of affordable housing.
+Kitchens and bathrooms have space for an individual in a wheelchair to maneuver. - (g) It is an unlawful discriminatory housing practice to discriminate in land-use decisions or in the permitting of development based on race, color, religion, sex, national origin, handicapping condition, familial status, or, except as otherwise provided by law, the fact that a development or proposed development contains affordable housing units for families or individuals with incomes below eighty percent (80%) of area median income.
+It is not a violation of this Chapter if land-use decisions or permitting of development is based on considerations of limiting high concentrations of affordable housing. - 3.
+Identify any local and regional agencies and organizations that provide fair housing information, outreach, and enforcement, including their capacity and the resources available to them.